zenorogue/seuphorica/README.md

 V19: Portuguese version, new powers (Symmetric, Gigantic, Caesar), list of all powers shown in custom game, clicking on a tile on board now displays info about it, fixed a bug with Polish and German foreign tiles description being displayed incorrectly, made daily less swingy by starting with 2 id'ed id spells

+V20: changed the English dictionary, better gigantic tile placement, fixed empowering portals, mark retained tiles

-Plans: better dictionary, translate the game itself to more languages, multi-letters, drag and drop
+Plans: translate the game itself to more languages, multi-letters

 Click [this](https://zenorogue.github.io/seuphorica/) to play!